BarnIngham NET ZERO

 Concern about the rapidly developing climate emergency led to the forming of a residents’ group in November 2019 with the vision of making Barningham a “Net Zero” emission village.

 The Barningham Net Zero Community Interest Company was founded on 16th April 2020 to carry on activities which benefit the community of Barningham, Richmond, North Yorkshire and in particular to reduce energy costs for Barningham residents and businesses by implementation of cost-effective renewable energy generation technologies.
-This activity, when combined with energy efficiency improvements, will help reach the ultimate aim of achieving a net zero carbon footprint from Barningham building emissions.
+This activity, when combined with energy efficiency improvements, would help reach the ultimate aim of achieving a net zero carbon footprint from Barningham building emissions.

-The renewable energy project is supported by the BEIS-funded (Government Department for Business, Energy and Industrial Strategy) Rural Community Energy Fund (RCEF), which is managed by the North East Yorkshire and Humber Energy Hub and administered by Tees Valley Combined Authority.
+The renewable energy project was supported by the BEIS-funded (Government Department for Business, Energy and Industrial Strategy) Rural Community Energy Fund (RCEF), which is managed by the North East Yorkshire and Humber Energy Hub and administered by Tees Valley Combined Authority.

 In addition to the RCEF project, the group continues to work on other environmental and sustainability initiatives.